PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

 .. function:: setCustomDimension(customDimensionId, customDimensionValue)

     .. deprecated:: 15.3
-        Function :func:`setCustomDimension` is deprecated due to difficulty of use (passed values should be URL encoded).
+        Function :func:`setCustomDimension` is deprecated due to the difficulty of use (passed values should be URL encoded).
 Please use :func:`setCustomDimensionValue` instead.

     The function that sets a custom dimension to be used later.